bsamsom/claptrap/README.md

     DISCORD_BOT_TOKEN : "TOKEN",
 }

-6. run node Discord_bot.js to start the bot.
+6. Run node Discord_bot.js to start the bot.
-7. hit CTRL C to stop the bot.
+7. Hit CTRL C to stop the bot.